-We talked about bread and carbohydrates in general a lot last summer.
+We talked about bread and carbohydrates, in general, a lot in the past.
 And I mean, a lot.

 I’ll admit though – learning about real food is one thing.
 Putting it into action is another.